List of Alex Rider characters: Jack Starbright

 Jack Starbright is Alex Rider's closest and best friend, a 28-year-old American woman, originally Ian Rider's housekeeper and after his death Alex's legal guardian.
 She has appeared in every novel so far, with her most prominent roles being in Eagle Strike, Scorpia Rising and Never Say Die.
 She is described as slim, with tangled red hair, and a boyish, round face that "is always cheerful, even when in a bad mood".
 She has a crooked smile, and is described to look more like a big sister than a housekeeper.

 In the Stormbreaker film adaptation, Jack is played by Alicia Silverstone, and in the Alex Rider TV series, she is played by Ronkẹ Adékoluẹjo.

 American Secretary of State

 The American Secretary of State is an unnamed minor character in the novel Scorpia Rising.
-She is described by Joe Byrne as a "hardliner," and is central to Scorpia agent Abdul Aziz al-Rahim's plan to have the Elgin Marbles returned to Greece (and is apparently of Greek extract herself).
+She is described by Joe Byrne as a "hardliner," and is central to Scorpia agent Abdul Aziz al-Razim's plan to have the Elgin Marbles returned to Greece (and is apparently of Greek extract herself).
 A potential rival to the US president, the Secretary of State is in Egypt to make a speech denouncing Britain as a world power – a speech guaranteed to give her international attention.